Let’s Explore The Russian Su-24 Tactical Bomber Details

 The Sukhoi Su-24 is equipped with a powerful fixed armament in the form of a single GSh-6-23 cannon, which can fire rapidly and has 500 rounds of ammunition.
 The cannon is located on the underside of the fuselage and is covered with a protective shutter when not in use.
 In addition to this, the Su-24M/24MK typically carries two or four R-60 ( NATO AA-8 ‘Aphid’ ) and R-73 Archer infrared missiles for self-defence purposes.
 With these weapons, the Su-24 is well-prepared to engage in combat and defend itself when necessary.

-We would encourage you to explore this article as well: AGM-114 Hellfire The Ultimate Anti-Armour Weapon System
+We would encourage you to explore this article as well: Discover the Best of the THAAD Mobile ABM System

 The initial Su-24 versions had basic ECM equipment with the Sirena radar-warning receiver and no jamming system.
 However, later models featured advanced radar and missile-launch warnings, along with active ECM equipment using triangular antennas on the sides and the tip of the vertical fin.
 These upgrades led to the NATO designation “Fencer-C”.
 Some subsequent Su-24 models like the “Fencer-D” had large wing fences/pylons with integral chaff/flare dispensers, while others had launchers added to the tail fin sides.